 SPRAY DRIFT MANAGEMENT

-The interaction of many equipment and weather-related factors determines the potential for spray drift.
+The interaction of many equipment- and weather-related factors determines the potential for spray drift.
 The applicator is responsible for considering all these factors when making application decisions.
+Avoiding spray drift is the responsibility of the applicator.